 For many years, Heather has been a member of Rural Women New Zealand.
 She has been involved at local branch level, Provincial and Regional levels, taking on various leadership roles at each level.
 The organisation regularly has projects to support causes, particularly those that have a focus on the rural community.
 Heather has also used her facilitation skills on various occasions within the organisation.
 Heather was also a member of Toastmasters for several years.

 Over the years, Heather has had a range of paid jobs which she has combined with volunteering.
 Of note has been her involvement with both Plunket and Playcentre.

 Heather is a wife, mother of four wonderful adult children, and grandmother to 6.5 delightful grandchildren.
 Her family are her top priority and her focus in life.
 Heather lives rurally in the Awatere Valley and is a local marriage celebrant.

 Terri has always been involved in many aspects of the sporting community, not just as an athlete but also as a volunteer - coach, judge, umpire and committee member.

 After graduating from Otago University with a degree in Physical Education, she headed off to Sydney where she managed one of the country's largest gymnastics clubs.

-Wanting to return to grassroots community sport in New Zealand, Terri now resides in Marlborough and recently finished with the Regional Sports Trust where she was coordinating a talent development programme, leading coach education and initiatives to improve governance in local sports organisations.
+Wanting to return to grassroots community sport in New Zealand, Terri returned to Marlborough and worked with the Regional Sports Trust, coordinating a talent development programme, leading coach education, and supporting initiatives to improve governance in local sports organisations.